Manitrisha/ATP_24EG112D18_WEEK-6/README.md

 - Add routing using React Router
 - Deploy applications online

----

-# 🧑‍💻 Author

-**Manitrisha**

-GitHub: `your-github-profile-link`

----

-# ⭐ Support

-If you found this repository helpful:

-- Give it a ⭐ on GitHub
-- Fork the repository
-- Share with others

----

 > “Learning React is all about building reusable UI components and managing data efficiently.” ⚛️